mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 # ECS or EKS run containers on EC2 clusters but EC2 is not serverless

+# Amazon ECR: Elastic container Registry: a repository to store container images to be pulled and deployed from.

 # AWS fargate is SERVERLESS: it is a serverless compute platform for containers that you can use with either ECS or EKS.
 With AWS fargate you run containers on managed serverlesss compute platform.
-Scaling and fault tolerance is built in and no need to worry about underlying OS.

-# Amazon ECR: Elastic container Registry: a repository to store container images to be pulled and deployed from.

-then , in fargate to run these conatiners, you define memory and compute resources for your task if you are using ECS or your pod if you are using EKS.
+Scaling and fault tolerance is built in and no need to worry about underlying OS.then , in fargate to run these conatiners, you define memory and compute resources for your task if you are using ECS or your pod if you are using EKS.
 Then you run your containers,